Plasma vs LED: Picture Quality

 Calibrated correctly, 99% of the people will not be able to say if the colors are slightly off compared to another television.
 The eye of humans are sensible a lot more to the intensity of the color or the clarity of the picture than the accuracy of the color.

 A few televisions claims to have more colors than the others, some even add a fourth yellow pixel to the normal 3 colors (red, green and blue).
 The truth is, you will not see a difference.
 This is why the fourth yellow component always stayed as a novelty instead of becoming mainstream on all TVs; it is not worth it.

 Motion blur is a problem usually found on lower end LCD televisions.
 It happens when an image stays on the screen longer than intended, superposing the next image.
 The pixels do not change fast enough to keep up with the video, making it look blurry.
-The next animation shows a screen with a motion blur problem and one without.

 In the last few years, LCD screens response time improved a lot, especially the higher end models and it is not a real issue anymore.
 Also, manufacturers introduced panels with 120Hz refresh rate (you can learn more about what is a good refresh rate here).
-A 120Hz refresh rate does not guarantee the absence of motion blur (nothing prevent a pixel from taking more than 1/120 second to switch) but is a good indication that the response time of this panel is better.
+A 120Hz refresh rate does not guarantee the absence of motion blur (nothing prevent a pixel from taking more than 1/120 second to switch) but it is a good indication that the response time of this panel is better.
 Also, a 120Hz televisions will create new interpolated frames between the real frames to further prevent any motion blur.

-Check out all the slow motion videos showing motion blur that we took on the 2013 models so far here.
+Check out all the slow motion videos showing motion blur that we took on the 2013 models so far here